5 Fur Traders: Economic and Cultural Exchanges

 - France adopted existing trade and diplomacy practices and learned the customs and languages of their American Indian trading partners.

-- French traders intermarried into American Indian communities.
+- French traders intermarried with American Indian communities.

 The fur trade depended on a cooperative working relationship between American Indians and Europeans.
-Both sides got something from the arrangement they couldn’t get without close cooperation with the other.
-The Europeans received fur bearing animal pelts in high demand which they used to make coats and hats.
-The American Indians received European manufactured goods such as tools, kettles, knives, needles, beads, fabric, dyes, guns, ammunition, etc. – things that made their lives easier.
+Both sides got something from the arrangement that they couldn’t get without close cooperation with the other.
+The Europeans received fur-bearing animal pelts in high demand, which they used to make coats and hats.
+Indigenous communities received European-manufactured goods such as tools, kettles, knives, needles, beads, fabric, dyes, guns, ammunition, etc. These trade goods made their lives easier.
 As the trade expanded from the coastline inland, the French established trading outposts at Quebec in 1608 and Montreal in 1642.
 This expansion coincided with two important developments.
-First, the Ojibwe were in the middle of their migration into the Great Lakes region which allowed them to become the essential link in connecting French traders with people further west including the Dakota living in what would become Minnesota.
+First, the Ojibwe were in the midst of their migration into the Great Lakes region, which allowed them to become the essential link in connecting French traders with people further west, including the Dakota living in what would become Minnesota.
 Second, the beaver hat became extremely popular in Europe.
-The underfur of the beaver is soft, rain resistant, and easily manufactured into a felt – perfect for making a variety of hats then in fashion in Europe.
+The underfur of the beaver was soft, resisted rain, and was easily manufactured into felt.
+It was perfect for making a variety of hats, which were in fashion in Europe.
 Having depleted the beaver populations in Europe, the French and others looked to America to supply the coveted furs.

-The French controlled the fur trade through the Great Lakes and into middle of the North American continent from its origin through the middle of the 18th century.
-In doing so, they adopted the customs of diplomacy and trade already existing between American Indian nations for generations.
-French traders and voyageurs lived among American Indian communities, adopted their culture, learned their languages, and often times married American Indian women.
-Not only did these marriages tie traders to American Indian communities economically, they also resulted large numbers of children of mix ethnicity who later served as a bridge between two cultures becoming more connected and dependent.
+The French controlled the fur trade through the Great Lakes and into the middle of the North American continent from its origin through the middle of the 18th century.
+In doing so, they adopted the customs of diplomacy and trade already existing between indigenous people for generations.
+French traders and voyageurs lived among indigenous communities, adopted their culture, learned their languages, and often married indigenous women.
+Not only did these marriages tie traders to indigenous communities economically, but they also resulted in large numbers of children of mixed ethnicity who later served as a bridge between the two cultures as they became more connected and dependent on each other.

-While French traders went into the interior to live and trade in American Indian communities, the British initially took a different approach in their attempt to challenge the French dominance in the upper Great Lakes.
-In 1670 King Charles II granted a charter to the Hudson’s Bay Company to trade throughout the Hudson’s Bay drainage area, then still technically part of New France.
-Rather than sending traders into interior as had the French, the British established posts around the bay and waited for American Indians to bring their furs to them.
+While French traders went into the interior to live in and trade with indigenous communities, the British initially took a different approach in their attempt to challenge the French dominance in the upper Great Lakes.
+In 1670, King Charles II granted a charter to the Hudson’s Bay Company to trade throughout the Hudson’s Bay drainage area, then still technically part of New France.
+Rather than sending traders into the interior as the French had, the British established posts around the bay and waited for indigenous hunters to bring their furs to them.
 Regardless of Britain’s less-effective approach to trade, imperial warfare wrestled political control of the region away from France to Great Britain.
-While the French would lose control of the territory surrounding the Hudson Bay in 1713, and the entirety of New France in 1760, many of the French Voyageurs continued to work in the fur trade now under British control.
+While the French lost control of the territory surrounding the Hudson Bay in 1713 and the entirety of New France in 1760, many of the French Voyageurs continued to work in the fur trade, now under British control.
 Although the Hudson’s Bay Company continued relying on larger trading posts, other British fur trading concerns adopted an approach that mirrored the French tactic that sent their traders into the interior.
-With many French Canadians continuing to supply the labor for the British-run fur trade, French language and collaborative customs endured under British administration of the trade which lasted from 1763 into the early 19th century.
+With many French Canadians continuing to supply the labor for the British-run fur trade, French language and collaborative customs endured under British administration of the trade, which lasted from 1763 into the early 19th century.

 Grand Portage – the Voyageur’s Highway